5 Reasons Life Coaching Helped Me Thrive in Addiction Recovery

 A life coach will help you co-create a vision for your life and help you focus on the bigger picture.
 A life coach will enable you to define the next steps in your journey and develop a plan that will keep the future conversations on track.
 When you’re working towards your own goals, your confidence and self-esteem will increase.

 A life coach can help someone who feels lost, stuck and lacking direction in addiction recovery.
 They will walk beside you and help you to find the best solutions for your particular situation.
 The fact is that most successful people on the planet have life coaches: athletes, entrepreneurs, entertainers, professionals, presidents and so on.
-Why not people in addiction recovery?
+Why not people in addiction and mental health recovery?

 3. You Have an Accountability Partner for What Matters Most